iced-rs/rfcs/text/0009-animations.md

 ## Unresolved questions

-- The diff accumulator, but that isn't' implemented yet.
 - Theme animations, should be similar, but I haven't looked at if/how we can transition a button from one theme option to another.
 - How many widgets should be animatable?
 As stated in the drawbacks there is a minor performance loss be having to check the animations state each `step`.
 This could be avoided by only having dimension animations on `column`s, `row`s, `space`s and `container`s, then setting the children to `Length::Fill`, but that is (1) less ergonomic, (2) not proven if creating more widgets would be more performant that running more `match` statements.
 - Chaining animations.
 Some animations need to do something **then** another animation.
 My current implementation only animates one value then stops.
 This should still be possible with most of this RFC, but the API would have to be changed to be adding a `.animation()` function that takes a two-dimensional `vec` of animations.
 For example something that grows and slides would need `.animate(vec![vec![slide_down, slide_right], vec![set_height_smaller]])`